PrasoonGaurav/prasoongaurav.github.io/README.md

 ### **DIT University**
 ### BTech Computer Science (2018- 2022)
-GPA 8.21
+CGPA 8.21

 ---

-### INTERESTS
+### Extras
-Apart from being a Software developer, I do content creation.
-I make videos related to frontend and general tech.
+Apart from being a Software developer, I don't have any pet but I often feed street dogs 🐾 😁.

-I enjoy being outdoors, so i go for run everyday.
-I love travelling to different countries and explore different cultures.
-When i am inside , i play guitar and sing in my free time.